stackbit-projects/cool-tulip-9c975/content/pages/pricing.md

       We have a $25 order minimum which includes postage and any other fees.
-For any order under $25, we charge a $10 convience fee.
+For any order under $25, we charge a $10 convenience fee.

       ## Postage